 The dining room above with it’s red lacquered walls and over sized artwork brings in such a dramatic vibe overall.
 I absolutely loved the lighting suspended from the gold color ceiling as well that definitely adds a touch of royalty to the space.
 Moreover, the easiest way of making a room look dark and moody is painting the largest wall in your room with a dark shade, making sure the room gets enough natural light.

 Similarly, you could also experiment with Red Oxide flooring throughout the house just like this one.
 It is one of the affordable classic heritage flooring option that you can use if you want to go for something vintage inspired and occasionally switch up your decor to a fall theme.

 Finally, when it comes to bold colors , I usually prefer the occasional statement pieces that instantly bring life to a not so neutral palette.
 In the above picture, the sofa and the chair both are statement pieces while the room as a whole is fairly neutral, making the colors stand out even more.

 A voluptuous sultry red, Samba introduces an upbeat energy.

 When you’re going with a bold color, going all out may seem risky but totally worth it if done right.
-Additionally, to make sure you succeed start out with one complimentary color and a neutral shade just like the image above and below.
+Additionally, to make sure you succeed start out with one complimentary color and a neutral shade just like the image above.
 Alternatively, you could use different shades and textures to add some depth and character to the space.
 Personally, I prefer doing this in a larger space but if you’re looking at getting this done in a much smaller space you might want to consider lacquered finish walls that will help in reflecting light and adding some character.